ohler55/slip-jet/README.md

 --------
 Notes

+- connect
  - test use cases (start with connection)
   - with token ??
   - nkeys
   - start server with multiple accounts

-- does client instance need to keep track of subscription?
- - so that the error callback with subscription can return the correct instance?

-- make mocks for listers and parents to test error methods
- - mockStream
-  - ListConsumers(context.Context) jetstream.ConsumerInfoLister {
-  - ConsumerNames(context.Context) jetstream.ConsumerNameLister {
- - mockClient
-  - ListStreams
-  - StreamNames

-- add PullConsumeOpt and PullMessagesOpt &keys on consumer methods
- - methods
-  - consumer-consume
-  - consumer-messages
- - use common function to parse and append to a list
-  - doesn't work since they are different types
-  - maybe append to two lists?
-  - or just copy code?
- - StopAfter (consume only)
- - PullExpiry
- - PullMaxBytes
- - PullHeartbeat
- - PullMaxMessages
- - PullThresholdBytes
- - PullThresholdMessages

- - client
-  + create-consumer
-  + update-consumer
-  + create-or-update-consumer
-  + ordered-consumer
-  - get-consumer (stream consumer &key timeout) => consumer
-  - delete-consumer (stream consumer &key timeout)

 - should managers be included in the objects so the api is more friendly?